-If you’re planning a change, and thinking about how to share a compelling picture of the future here are five ways that I think visions are different from expectations:
+If you’re planning a change, and thinking about how to share a compelling picture of the future here are five points on the difference between vision and expectations:

 Expectations are things you hold on to – and feel more fixed so don’t allow easily for change.

 Visions feel external – they are things that you can move towards, like a landmark in the distance.

 Expectations are things you have – they are for other people to meet and so don’t require any work on your part*

 A vision is something out there that you move towards – to realise it will take some work on your part, which may take more effort but will definitely be more interesting.